PedroS-Studies/Holigays_funding/README.md

 * LGBTQIA+ Traveller User needs a way to show support for the initiative so that they can donate.
 * Investor Users need a way to book an appointment so that they can meet and get pitched.
 * Prospective hotelier Users need a way to receive information about hotels of this niche so that they can prepare for what is coming their way.
+* Abusive users, trolls and haters should not have an easy access to any interactive feature enabling to saturate the server or the services.

 ### Design choices